saucelabs/sauce-school/codelabs/Module2_TestRunner.md

     * The ability to create and store [GitHub secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)
 * The command used to launch the build of your app

+_Learn more at the [Github Actions Homepage](https://github.com/features/actions)._
 ### Set Up Your Project

-#### Create or Fork a GitHub Repository for Your App
+#### Create a Copy of the App
-If you are following along with the Swag Labs app, create a new private fork for your version of the app:
+If you are following along with the [Swag Labs app](https://github.com/saucelabs/sample-app-web), create a new private fork, or download a version of the app:

 <img src="assets/TRT2.05C.png" alt="Set up github repo" width="450"/>